rabbitmq/rabbitmq-website/site/streams.md

 #### Consuming

-As stream queues never delete any messages any consumer can start reading/consuming from any point in the log.
+As streams never delete any messages, any consumer can start reading/consuming from any point in the log.
 This is controlled by the `x-stream-offset` consumer argument.
 If it is unspecified the consumer will start reading from the next offset written to the log after the consumer starts.
 The following values are supported: